I devote all my

 power because with it the supreme office of the state is occupied once and for all.

 a king, not because he is rich and powerful, not because he is a successful politician, not because he belongs

 to a particular creed or to a national group.
 He is King because he is born.
 And in choosing

 to leave the selection of their head of state to this most common denominator in the world - the accident of

 birth - Canadians implicitly proclaim their faith in human equality; their hope for the triumph

-of nature over political manoeuvre, over social and financial interest; for the victory of the
+of nature over political manoeuvre, over social and financial interest; for the victory of the human person.

 Jacques Monet, Canadian historian.